Soyvolon/TheSoyvolonSpecification/docs/README.md

 ```
 Model designations do have an importance beyond marking indiviudal Soyvolon models.
 Each model that shares a model designation is closely tied with the other models in such a way that sharing a model designations allows for access of shared resources.
 A model with the designation of `1010` would be able to access saved memory of another model with the designation of `1010`, but not a model with a differnt designation.

 The numberical values in each of the four digits of the designation also hold meaning for the Soyvolon models.
 The previous example has two models with the designation number `9281`.
 Taking the first digit from the right, the `9` of this model number designates this model as a surplus task model.
-See [Designation Numbers](#Designation-Numbers) for detailed information about the meaning behind mdoel numbers.
+See [Designation Numbers](#Designation-Numbers) for detailed information about the meaning behind model numbers.

 Suffixies are used to determine a specific role a model has.
 As in the example above, the `p` suffix is used.
 The `p` suffix represents a programming focoused model.
 See [Designation Suffixes](#Designation-Suffixes) for more information.